-Our recent tests showed that latest enterprise grade 802.11 AC access points are capable of delivering cumulative throughput of the order of up to 300 Mbps, with 100 concurrent users in real life situations.
+Our recent tests showed that the latest enterprise-grade 802.11 AC access points are capable of delivering cumulative throughput of the order of up to 300 Mbps, with 100 concurrent users in real-life situations.
 So what would you expect if we do a concurrent VoIP call test which needs a cumulative throughput of just 150 Mbps.
-This should be a cake walk for the access point, right??
+This should be a cakewalk for the access point, right??

 The reality may be far away from expectation!!!
 Throughput may not be a good indicator of access point performance when the application is VoIP.